Tips

 Test it with your prompts and sources, and see the differences!

-Sources - Docuemnts
+Sources - Documents

 When adding document sources to train your Gali chatbots, it's a great practice to provide documentation that is both exhaustive and exclusive.